I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to meditate and unwind.

 Hostas are native to northeast Asia.
-At one time, they were known as plantain lilies, and some people still call them that, but later they were labeled with the name they now have after Nicholas Thomas Host.
-Host was an Austrian botanist.
+At one time, they were known as plantain lilies, and some people still call them that, but they were later named for the prominent 18t century Austrian botanist Nicholas Thomas Host.
 Some garden centers still label them as plantain lilies.

 Hostas are grown for their foliage rather than the small lily flowers that bloom in the summer.